@gobstones/gobstones-scripts - v0.10.3

 There are two ways in which you can install gobstones-scripts, globally or locally.

-e global install allows to execute the gobstones-scripts command globally, by installing the CLI to your path.
+The global install allows to execute the gobstones-scripts command globally, by installing the CLI to your path.

 The best thing about it is the ability to create new projects or to initialize a project in a specific folder.
 To install globally with npm run